danielsogl/doc/README.md

 ## Status

-All modules are released in a **0.1.0 version series** and adhere to [semver](http://semver.org/).
+The current modules are released in the **0.2.x version series** and adhere to [semver](http://semver.org/).
 All modules with version level `>= 0.1.0` are ready for production use.